 Year 1: Aim 1.
 Implement Neighborly Network Inference using a variety of machine learning methods, starting with linear regression and extending to various flavors of stochastic gradient descent.
 Verify the algorithms on simulated data (where we know the ground truth).
 Cross-validate on the expression experiments from our 20 species.
 Try the same approach among other eucaryotes.
 Aim 2.
 Gather and normalize the data for validated protein-protein and metabolic interaction networks for plant species.

 Years 2-3: Aim 2.
 Extend the Neighborly Network Inference to other species and data types.
 Aim 3.
 Build the framework for determining the best new experiments on cross-validated data.
-Deploy the first version of the NNI analysis to collaborators (R. Gutierrez, Chile) and a growing community of beta testers.
-Aim 4.
-Need more
+Deploy the first version of the NNI analysis to collaborators (R. Gutierrez, Chile), and a growing community of beta testers.

+Future directions: In this ABI innovation grant, in Years 1-3, we will be developing and testing methods for gene network inference across species.
+As we validate our approaches, we would like to make them available to the plant community to empower network studies across species and generate testable hypotheses for interactions of genes whose functions are conserved across species.
+Therefore, in the future, we envision developing an NNI analysis pipeline and interface using our software platform VirtualPlant (www.virtualplant.org), which could potentially be implemented as an extension of this grant in years 4 and 5 under ABI “development” funding.

 PLAN TO INTEGRATE RESEARCH AND EDUCATION.
 Dennis has hardly touched this

 Cross training of Biologists and Computer Scientist in Systems Biology.
 The development of Systems Biology tools in this project has and will involve biologists teaching computer scientists about topics like genetics, experimental genomics, and the computational challenges of analyzing genomic data.
 We do this informally at our weekly joint lab meetings at which graduate students and post docs from NYU Biology and NYU Courant each present their work to the group.
-This project involves a team of three resident full time computer scientists working within a biology lab, interacting closely with wet bench biologists.
-The senior computer scientists (Shasha and Katari) are also involved in training and engaging computer scientist students at all levels in the emerging field of Systems Biology.
-In the last six months, they have trained two PhD students, two interns and two MS students from Courant working in this environment.
+This project involves a resident full-time senior computer scientist (Arthur Goldberg) and part-time systems administrator (Roberto Jimenz) working within a Biology lab, interacting closely with wet-bench biologists.
+The PI computer scientists (Shasha and Katari) are also involved in training and engaging computer scientist students at all levels in the emerging field of Systems Biology.
+In the last year, they have trained two PhD students, two interns and two MS students from Courant working in this environment.
 For a complete listing of students trained in the past 4.5 years, see Education and Training section in Results from Prior support.